-- All entrants on an Approved Right of Entry Permit shall adhere to all CDC, Gila River Indian Community, Federal and State guidelines (as approved, amended and/or concurred with by the Community Council) while entering and conducting activity allowed under said permit. - 2.
-Unless otherwise specified, all Right of Entry Permits authorize activity within a specific area and for a specified period, if you venture outside the authorized area and/or are present outside the approved period you are subject to being cited for Civil Trespass plus any corresponding measures allowable under Title 8, Chapter 2 as amended or any other applicable laws, ordinances or administrative processes.
+- 1. All entrants on an Approved Right of Entry Permit shall adhere to all CDC, Gila River Indian Community, Federal and State guidelines (as approved, amended and/or concurred with by the Community Council) while entering and conducting activity allowed under said permit. - 2.
+Unless otherwise specified, all Right of Entry Permits authorize activity within a specific area and for a specified period.
+If you venture outside the authorized area and/or are present outside the approved period you are subject to being cited for Civil Trespass and any corresponding measures allowable under Title 8, Chapter 2 of the Gila River Indian Community's Law and Order Code as amended.
+Furthermore, all persons are subject to being cited under any applicable Gila River Indian Community Ordinances and/or Federal Laws or Statutes.